 Welcome to the website of Donna Maurer, Ph.D.!
 I am a sociologist who has been providing editing services for social scientists as a freelancer since 2000.
 I specialize in journal article editing, though I also sometimes edit book projects, grant and tenure materials, and other academic documents.
 I am not editing theses or dissertations at this time (nor do I work with students in general), and I usually do not edit projects in psychology or clinical social work.
 I mostly edit sociology journal articles.
 I also do light-editing projects in economics and finance.

-I will be able to accept some new clients starting in late November 2014.
-If you are a researcher in sociology or economics/finance/accounting and think I may be able to assist you, please feel free to email me at dmaurer.editor [at] gmail.com or fill out the form on the "contact me" page.
+I am not accepting any new clients at this time (Fall 2015 is very busy!).
+I will probably be able to work with a few new clients in mid-December 2015 through January 2016.
+So if you looking for editing assistance around that time, please feel free to email me at dmaurer.editor [at] gmail.com or fill out the form on the "contact me" page.
 Please note that I cannot complete "rush" work; if you need a short turnaround time, please see the editing networks listed below.